Teun/SnappetChallenge/backlog.md

 [x] Implement the rest of the answer database code
 [x] Define the answer repository interface
-[] Implement the code that loads the answers from the data file and applies the default sorting [] Write the tests for the answer repository
+[] Implement the code that loads the answers from the data file and applies the default sorting [x] Write the tests for the answer repository
-[] Implement the answer repository
+[x] Implement the answer repository
-[] Implement the controller tests
+[x] Modify the layout to get rid of all the generated stuff that we don't want [] Implement the main page view so that it displays the uglified student summary grid - completely unstyled [] Apply some quick bootstrap styling to make it prettify it a little [] Modify the view to render a Javascript data structure containing the data to be displayed [] Apply some Knockout with Javascript to construct the grid from the Javascript data structure [] Add functionality to dynamically sort the data by clicking on the column headers [] Implement the controller tests
-[] Implement the controller method for the main page so that it retrieves just the data for the student summary grid [] Modify the layout to get rid of all the generated stuff that we don't want [] Implement the main page view so that it displays the uglified student summary grid - completely unstyled [] Apply some quick bootstrap styling to make it prettify it a little [] Modify the view to render a Javascript data structure containing the data to be displayed [] Apply some Knockout with Javascript to construct the grid from the Javascript data structure [] Add functionality to dynamically sort the data by clicking on the column headers
+[] Implement the controller method for the main page so that it retrieves just the data for the student summary grid

--- Note: This is where I imagine that I will run out of time.
-Further backlog items will be less detailed and larger in scope. --
+-- Note: This is where I imagined that I would run out of time, so further backlog items will be less detailed and larger in scope. --

 [] Implement the daily subject summaries on the main page [] Display the date/time on the page indicating when the report was generated.
 This is easy because the moment is forever frozen in time on 2015-03-24 11:30:00 UTC, just like in that episode of the Twilight Zone.